i2metaverse/i2m/docs/index.md

 https://discord.gg/vaKR5BBQt4

-To maintain IIM as an ACM Chapter, we will need to have at least a Chair, Vice-Chair and Treasurer.
+To maintain I2M as an ACM Chapter, we will need to have at least a Chair, Vice-Chair and Treasurer.
 We will also need to have at least 10 ACM members in good standing to start the chapter.

 ## Officers and Leadership

-The IIM ACM Chapter will be led by a team of Chapter Officers who will oversee the community's activities and initiatives.
+The I2M ACM Chapter will be led by a team of Chapter Officers who will oversee the community's activities and initiatives.
 The officer roles and responsibilities are as follows:
 - **Chapter Chair:** Responsible for overseeing the chapter's operations, setting strategic goals, and coordinating activities
 - **Chapter Vice-Chair:** Assists the Chapter Chair in their duties and takes on additional responsibilities as needed
 - **Chapter Treasurer:** Manages the chapter's finances, including budgeting, fundraising, and financial reporting